preciofishbone/OmniaDocsG2/blocks/analytics-table-block/index.rst

 Analytics report
 ========================

-**This page is being updated due to changes in the block's functionality.
-Will be finished soon**

 This is a new block in Omnia 7.6.
 Using this block you can display a list of pages in a business profile and see the usage.

 Here's an example where the block is used in a governance hub with a lot of filter options: